Angel Sharp Media make films that inspire and inform.

 We like to make insightful work that looks good and sounds great.
 We have two studios — one in Oxford, England and one in Tokyo, Japan.
 We create videos that engage the audience.
 Our films are simple, effective, elegant, and fresh.
 The company was founded in 2002 by Hannah Madsen.

-Clients in 2012/2013 include BBC1, The Economist, ITV Breakfast News, BBC Sport, The Wellcome Trust, the National Reality TV Awards, Nike, Tokyo Design Week, Mitsubishi UFG, the Rhodes Trust, and Oxford University.
+Clients in 2012–2014 include BBC1, PBS' Nova, The Economist, The Times Online, ITV Breakfast News, BBC Sport, The Wellcome Trust, Tokyo Design Week, Mitsubishi UFG, the Rhodes Trust, and Oxford University.

 Since 2008 we've made 550 short films.
 Here are some highlights from the past three years.

 ► Watch the series on YouTube